 My concerns about real estate “crowdfunding” (http://www.internationalappraiser.com/2013/02/isnt-crowdfunding-old-syndication-game.html) attracted questions from reporter Adrienne Jeffries for The Verge (an on-line publication about the intersection of technology and culture) about realtymogul.com, a new Microsoft-incubated venture given publicity and an award in the recent SXSW 2013 conference in Austin, Texas.
 The CEO of this new venture, 26-year-old Jilliene Helman, has seized on what has been labeled as a novel idea – attracting multiple investors to pool their money into a single real estate deal.
 Amazing!
 Why has no one come up with this idea before?

-Ms. Helman has assured the investment world, though, that all of realtymogul’s investments will have been carefully vetted by her team.
-Take a look at her team in the following video:
+RealtyMogul.com has assured the investment world, though, that all of its investments will have been carefully vetted by their team.
+Take a look at the team in the following video:

 Any way, this is the resulting article written by Adrienne Jeffries:

 Meanwhile, my article on purchase contract scams (http://www.internationalappraiser.com/2012/11/real-estate-purchase-contract-deceptions.html) has been reprinted in several appraisal publications and blogs, including Ann O’Rourke’s Appraisal Today, Joan Trice’s Appraisal Buzz, after appearing first on AppraisalScoop.com.
 These are all publications aimed at U.S. appraisers, but the message is global – purchase contracts are often constructed to be misleading and can therefore be unreliable indicators of market value.